Medically reviewed by Katelyn Hagerty, FNP

 Put simply, panic and anxiety are squares and rectangles: panic is a particular kind of anxiety disorder, but not all anxiety disorders include panic symptoms.

-It’s hard to believe anyone can go six months without a day that feels this way, but the key difference between being “normal” and being “disordered” is the frequency or constancy of those feelings for a prolonged period of time.
+It’s hard to believe anyone can go six months without a day full of symptoms of anxiety, but the key difference between being “normal” and being “disordered” is the frequency or constancy of those feelings for a prolonged period of time.

 Oh, and don’t let that make you think anxiety disorders are Unusual.
 Data from the National Institute of Mental Health shows that at some point in life, an estimated 31.1 percent of adults in the U.S. will experience an anxiety disorder.